-This Gospel is not only the means by which people are saved, but also the truth and power by which people are sanctified; it is the truth of the Gospel that enables us to genuinely and joyfully do what is pleasing to God and to grow in progressive conformity to the image of Christ.
+This gospel is not only the means by which people are saved, but also the truth and power by which people are sanctified.
+It is the truth of the Gospel that enables us to genuinely and joyfully do what is pleasing to God and to grow in progressive conformity to the image of Christ.

 The first three questions are biblical indicatives (or statements of fact).
 The fourth question consists of biblical imperatives that identify God’s intent or commands for His church.

-to be biblical, keeping God and the Gospel functionally central in our churches
+- to be biblical, keeping God and the gospel functionally central in our churches

-- to clarify for the church Who We Are from God’s perspective, keeping us from a litany of errors conceptually and practically as we seek to be faithful in worship and discipleship.
+- to clarify for the church who we are from God’s perspective; keeping us from a litany of errors conceptually and practically as we seek to be faithful in worship and discipleship.